wu-lee/rushkoff-archive/docs/_articles/do-you-use-your-technology-or-does-it-use-you.md

 Imagine having a telephone for many years, but only using it as a radio.
 You'd pick up the receiver, and listen to the news or the weather or a song.
 And then imagine suddenly realizing that you could talk through the thing, as well!
 That's how big a shift it was to see TV evolve into a computer.

- home from school, but couldn't change anything

 But wait, there's more.
-Not only could we make about it.
-The only way we could affect what ap

-Our own content, the computer was an anything peared on the TV was to change the channel.
-We

-machine.
-You could make it be a typewriter, a could pick which program we wanted to watch, but

-paintbrush, a calculator... anything.
-All you needed then we just watched it.
-Someone else, far away,

-to do was to give it a new set of instructions-a pro

-gam.
-To use a computer was to create a program made the programs.
-We simply received them.

-and then use it.
+Not only could we make our own content, the computer was an anything machine.
+You could make it be a typewriter, a paintbrush, a calculator... anything.
+All you needed to do was to give it a new set of instructions--a _program_.
+To use a computer was to create a program and then use it.

  Maybe that's why it's so appropriate they

 Sure, many of us simply got our programs from called the stuff on television programming."
 They